Who to Contact

 House of Commons, Ottawa, Ontario, Canada K1A 0A6

-Key ask: As a longstanding champion of environmental protection and UNESCO heritage designations, May is well-placed to formally call for a federal impact assessment before route selection and to raise the risks to the Frontenac Arch Biosphere and Rideau Canal World Heritage buffer zone on the floor of the House.
+Well-placed to formally call for a federal impact assessment before route selection and to raise the risks to the Frontenac Arch Biosphere and Rideau Canal buffer zone.

 Provincial Government